-A careful examination of the evidence from those jurisdictions that have laws permitting either assisted suicide or euthanasia shows that at least eleven categories of people would be at risk of wrongful deaths.
+A careful examination of the evidence from those jurisdictions that have laws permitting either assisted suicide or euthanasia shows that at least twelve categories of people would be at risk of wrongful deaths.

 Some proponents of legalising assisted suicide or euthanasia admit that it is the case that wrongful deaths will occur.

 Henry Marsh, a noted British neurosurgeon and champion of assisted suicide, famously said,

 “Even if a few grannies are bullied into committing suicide, isn’t that a price worth paying so that all these other people can die with dignity?”